 - Every month the hotel compiles a local 'Eyes & Ears' guide with 10 brilliant suggestions for things to do that month, including restaurants, galleries, museums and new openings.
 Be sure to check yours out before you plan your days

-- Hire a bicycle and explore; staff can advise on routes and museums to visit - we loved the lively modern art at the Stedelijk Museum
+- Hire a bicycle right by the hotel and explore; staff can advise on routes and museums to visit - we loved the lively modern art at the Stedelijk Museum

 - Visit the Sunday Market in Westergasfabriek where local artists and designers sell fashion, arts and local foods